fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 ### Decrypt Env Secrets

 The first step is important.
 It unwraps our environment variables and makes them available in the build container, allowing them to work with NPM scripts.
 Without this step, the server would not have authorization to interact with our 3rd party APIs.
-Make sure firebase-tools is installed in your dev dependencies `npm i -D firebase-tools`.
+Also, make sure firebase-tools is installed in your dev dependencies `npm i -D firebase-tools`.

 {{< file "yaml" "cloudbuild.yaml" >}}
 {{< highlight yaml >}}